weizhang-econ/BART_MATLAB/README.md

 This repository contains MATLAB code for Bayesian Additive Regression Trees (BART).
 While many machine learning packages in R and Python offer efficient implementations, as an econometrician, I find it useful to code these algorithms from scratch, as it deepens my understanding of the model's underlying structure.

 # Files and Data
+For better illustration, I included codes for a forecasting practice using Boston Housing dataset.
 - `Boston.m`: main file for the forecasting practice
 - `BART.m`: function for the posterior sampling of BART
 - `fitBART.m`: function for computing fitted values for training dataset based on the sampled trees
 - `fitBART_test.m`: function for computing for testing dataset based on the sampled trees
 - `BLM.m`: function for the posterior sampling of a Bayesian linear regression model
 - `BostonHousing.csv`: dataset used
-- `Utility`: a folder contains useful functions
+- `Utility`: a subdirectory contains useful functions

 # Notes
 I used 5 trees in the code and compared the forecasting performance of BART to OLS and Bayesian linear regression.
 You can change the number of trees by changing the value of `m`.
 I followed Chipman et al. (2010) for priors.
 For simplicity, I only allow three moves - growing, pruning and changing (no swapping), and they have equal probabilities (1/3).